 In addition, the specific aims of the Institute of Astronomy are

 The Part II Astrophysics course is part of the Natural Sciences Tripos and the topics covered follow on from several in the first two years of the Mathematical Tripos and the Physics part of the Natural Sciences Tripos.

-Five lecture courses are unique to Astrophysics.
+Four lecture courses are unique to Astrophysics.
 The rest are courses shared with Part II Mathematics or Physics.
-In the Michaelmas Term one of the courses (Topics in Contemporary Astrophysics) plays the dual role of introducing students to a range of exciting topics in contemporary astrophysics and developing abilities in physical reasoning and order of magnitude estimates in an astronomical context.
-The other courses are foundation courses in Relativity (in the Physics Department), Quantum Mechanics (in the Maths Department) and Physical Cosmology.
-In the Lent Term there are four courses, Astrophysical Fluid Dynamics, Galactic Dynamics, Physical Cosmology and Statistical Physics (in the Maths Department).
+Michaelmas Term includes foundation courses in Quantum Mechanics (in the Maths Department) and Structure and Evolution of Stars and Physical Cosmology and Relativity (in the Physics Department).
+In the Lent Term there are four courses, Astrophysical Fluid Dynamics (shared with Physics), Galactic Dynamics, Physics of Astrophysics, and Statistical Physics (in the Maths Department).
+Physics of Astrophysics plays the dual role of introducing students to a range of exciting topics in contemporary astrophysics and developing abilities in physical reasoning and order of magnitude estimates in an astronomical context.
 In addition to the lectures, students must choose between two options.
 One option is an extended essay on a topic which is selected from a list of approved titles provided during the Michaelmas term.
 Advisory sessions are offered for the essays, which must be submitted early in the Easter term.
 The other option is that students instead complete computational projects from those offered by Part II of the Mathematics Tripos.
 However, for Part II Astrophysics students, there are two major differences from those taking Part II Mathematics.